Advertiser Disclosure

 How Does the Global Entry or TSA PreCheck Application Fee Credit Work?

-Currently, when you use the Chase Sapphire Reserve card to pay for the application fee when applying for one of these Trusted Traveler Programs, you can get reimbursed for the application fee.
+When you use either card to pay for the application fee when applying for one of these Trusted Traveler Programs, you can get reimbursed for the application fee.
 There’s no enrollment required.

-You’ll only get reimbursed for the application fee when the card is used to pay for the application directly on the U.S. Department of Homeland Security website.
+You’ll only be reimbursed for the application fee if you use the card to pay for the application directly on the Department of Homeland Security website, not a consulting firm or other business that helps you apply for a Trusted Traveler Program.

 TSA PreCheck

-The initial application fee is $78, and renewals are $70, which are valid for another 5 years.
-However, you can get a credit for TSA PreCheck every 4.5 years, based on a 6-month renewal grace period.
+The initial application fee is $78, and the renewal fee is $70, both valid for 5 years.
+However, you can get a credit for TSA PreCheck every 4 years.

 Global Entry